 Not all boating accidents are the fault of another person.
 Boat wrecks can be caused by a variety of factors, some due to operator error and some due to defects in equipment.

 Regardless of the cause, boating accident victims can suffer from serious head and brain injuries, spinal cord injuries, and other catastrophic injuries due to falls.
-It is important that you seek medical attention immediately and talk to a Milwaukee personal injury attorney about your rights.
+It is important that you seek medical attention immediately and talk to a Wisconsin personal injury attorney about your rights.

 You can vastly minimize your risk of being injured in a boating accident or boat crash by practicing common sense and following safety rules.